zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started.md

 # 🚀 Getting Started Guide

-Get your IBKR Portfolio Rebalancer up and running in 4 simple steps.
+Get your IBKR Portfolio Rebalancer up and running in a few simple steps.

 > ⚠️ **Critical**: Read the [Operations Guide](operations.md) to understand weekly MFA requirements and login limitations before going live.